 MEES changes 2025–2030: what landlords need to do

-The Minimum Energy Efficiency Standards picture has shifted multiple times.
-Here's where it actually stands for the UK private rented sector in 2026, what's confirmed in law versus consulted on, and how to plan capex without locking in for a target that keeps moving.
+The Minimum Energy Efficiency Standards picture has shifted multiple times — and in January 2026 it finally firmed up.
+Here's where it stands for the UK private rented sector: what's confirmed in law today, what the government has now decided for 2030, and how to plan capex against the new standard.

 Key takeaways